rajutges/SMART-ATTENDANCE-SYSTEM/README.md

 # SMART-ATTENDANCE-SYSTEM
-An automated attendance system using Real-Time Face recoginition using camera it returns a excel sheet of attendance per new date .
+An automated attendance system using Real-Time Face recoginition using camera
+Returns the attendance report in form of csv file per new date .

 **using opencv and face recognition**